Border Ranks of Positive and Invariant Tensor Decompositions: Applications to Correlations: Tensor decompositions on general weighted simplicial complexes

 \subsection{The structure tensor $\ket{\Omega_r}$}

 We now introduce for every wsc $\Omega$ a corresponding structure tensor $\ket{\Omega_r}$ which has $\rank_{\Omega}(\ket{\Omega_r}) \leq r$.
 This tensor allows for a more compact representation of $(\Omega,G)$-decompositions, which we will use in the proofs of \Cref{thm:CQCorr} and \Cref{thm:QQCorr}.
+Similar structure tensors, based on hyper-graphs, have been introduced in \cite{Ch19f, Ch21}.

 Namely, for a given wsc $\Omega$, we define

 where $\mathcal{I} = \{1,\ldots, r\}$ and $r_i = |\mathcal{I}^{\facetF_i}|$.
 Since $\beta \in \mathcal{I}^{\facetF_i}$ can be understood as an array of indices in $\{1,\ldots, r\}$, $\ket{\beta}$ is defined as in Equation \eqref{eq:betaComputationalBasis}.